Golf Firewall

 4.2 Identity and access integration

-Golf Firewall connects to your existing identity provider (e.g. Okta, Auth0, Azure AD etc.).
+Golf Firewall connects to your existing identity provider (e.g. Okta, Auth0, Azure AD etc.).- Accepts tokens issued by your IdP

 - Validates them to MCP-specific rules (audience, scopes, resource indicators)